CytopiaTeam/conan-packages/README.md

-# conan-vulkan-sdk
+# conan-packages

-This conan package provides the Vulkan SDK libraries and header files (including C++ headers)
+This repository contains conan packages that are dependencies of Cytopia.

-You can find this package [here](https://bintray.com/beta/#/cytopia/conan-packages/vulkan-sdk:cytopia)
+You can find all packages [here](https://bintray.com/beta/#/cytopia/conan-packages/)